The first 5 things to do with your smart lights

 Intelligent lighting can also serve as home security.
 Link switches, bulbs, and smart plugs to any motion detectors you have around the house -- that could be a smart thermostat, camera, or stand alone motion sensor.
 Set the lights to activate with motion or sound as the trigger.
 Hopefully if someone is sneaking around outside (or worse, breaks in) and the lights turn on, it's enough to make opportunistic thieves think twice.

 The IFTTT platform comes in handy here yet again.
 The service can connect plenty of home gadgets that detect motion and sound with your lighting system.
-The Ring and Nest Hello doorbells, a range of webcams such as Nest cam, D-Link, Arlo, and Wyze are just a few examples.
+The Ring and Nest Hello ($229 at Dell Home) doorbells, a range of webcams such as Nest cam ($152 at Amazon.com), D-Link, Arlo, and Wyze are just a few examples.

 Adapt to the weather